How to Use Continuous AB Testing to Increase Conversions

-Here’s an example that tests the colors of the call to action on this website:
+Here’s an example that tests the colors of the call-to-action on this website.

 Well, we’re programmed to go on green and stop on red.
 So a valid hypothesis for this A/B test would be that a green CTA button will have higher conversions than the red one.
-You’ll have to run a test to find out if that’s true for your website.

 Use A/B tests to improve your emails

-Here too, you can focus on your CTA, colors, images, headings, and text.
+Test things similar to what we’ve already talked about.
+Focus on your CTA, colors, images, headings, and text.

 For example, use A/B testing on your email subject lines.
 The content of your message can be the same, but see if you have a significant difference in open rates and conversions based on the subject.